kraibse/obsidian-table-sorting/README.md

 - Support for sorting tables with text or numeric data

 ## Usage
-1. Install the plugin by following the [Obsidian plugin installation instructions](https://help.obsidian.md/Extending+Obsidian/Community+plugins).
+1. Install the plugin by following the [Manual installation instructions](https://github.com/obsidianmd/obsidian-sample-plugin#manually-installing-the-plugin) and the [Obsidian plugin installation instructions](https://help.obsidian.md/Extending+Obsidian/Community+plugins).
 2. Create a table in your Obsidian note.
 3. Click on a `thead` element to sort the rows of the table by that column.
-4. Click on the same `thead` element again to toggle between ascending and descending order.
+4. Click on the same `thead` element again to toggle between ascending, descending and neutral order.

 ## Limitations